 So what makes a good beard butter?
 This is a lot more “art” than “science,” just because beard butters tend to all use similar ingredient lists, and often “the best beard butter” is a matter of personal taste.

 There are a couple of things we look for, though:

-Size of the Container.
-We'll put this one first, even though it seems a little arbitrary.
+We’ll put this one first, even though it seems a little arbitrary.

 Perhaps more than any other beard product, beard butters can go fast.
 Especially if you find one that you like.
 Because you need to use a fair amount of it to actually work it into your beard, and because you’ll tend to use it every day if you have a really itchy or irritating beard, it’s not uncommon to fly through these containers much faster than other beard products.

 So, just keep an eye out for the size of the container you’re getting.
 For most beard products, you don’t have to consider that sort of thing—beard balms usually come in the same-size tin, no matter what brand you buy—but there is some variation among beard butters, and if you run out of it quickly, it may help you to buy larger containers of it.

 At the end of the day, this is the big question when it comes to beard products: what’s it going to smell like?
 Most beard products are very similar.
 There are the bad ones—and we never recommend any we consider sub-par—but among the good ones, the only real distinguishing feature among them is the feel (which we’ll talk about in a moment) and the scent.